 Take a few minutes to learn which of your credit cards offer extra points for certain categories.
 Usually credit cards earn 1 point per dollar spent.
-Some credit cards earn more in certain merchant categories (for example, Chase Sapphire Preferred earns 2 points for dining and travel and Chase’s Ink cards earn 5 points for cell phone, internet, cable, office supply stores, etc.).
+Some credit cards earn more in certain merchant categories – for example, Chase Sapphire Preferred earns 2 points for dining and travel and the Ink Business Cash credit card earns 5 points for cell phone, internet, cable, office supply stores, etc.

 7) Meet Minimum Spending Requirements.